audrey-shih/audrey-shih.github.io/content/talks/NETZSCH workshop/index.md

   country: United States

 summary: 'Introduction to Rheology and Thermal Analysis, Palo Alto, CA'
-abstract: 'Magnetic stress rheometer and biological fluids'
+abstract: 'Rheological Characterization of Biological Fluids'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.